Walk into any drugstore and you'll see shelves lined with products claiming to boost your immune system and cure your cold and flu. But do they work?

-The package claims it should be used by people who frequent crowded, germ filled environments — office buildings, schools, restaurants, health clubs, theatres, and of course airplanes — basically all of us!
-The contents provide a mixture of vitamins, minerals and herbs – with large amounts of vitamin C and straight vitamin A.
+The package claims it should be used by people who frequent crowded, germ-filled environments — office buildings, schools, restaurants, health clubs, theaters and of course airplanes — basically all of us!
+Its contents provide a mixture of vitamins, minerals and herbs, with large amounts of vitamin C and straight vitamin A.

 Most importantly, the amount and type of Vitamin A in this product could be downright dangerous.
-Each daily dose provides 100% of the Daily Value for straight Vitamin A – the type most health experts now steer people AWAY from.
-Too much can cause potential adverse health risks, including brittle bones and liver damage.
-The package directions say, “take every 3-4 hours, up to three times a day”… clearly a health risk when you tally Vitamin A totals.
+Each daily dose provides 100 percent of the daily value for straight vitamin A, the type most health experts now steer people AWAY from.
+Too much can potentially cause adverse health risks, including brittle bones and liver damage.
+The package directions says to take every three to four hours, up to three times a day, which is clearly a health risk when you tally vitamin A totals.

 Echinacea is one of the most widely used herbal supplements — it’s thought to prevent and help symptoms of upper respiratory tract infections, including colds and the flu.
 But evidence on its effectiveness is a bit shaky.